Bhanupriya-art/CSE408-Coursera-Answers/README.md

 ### Select all the correct answers from the list below about the Huffman code generated for this example.<br><br>Answer:-<br>1.
 The construction of Huffman code will first merge D and E into a subtree.<br>2. b<sub>A</sub> = b<sub>B</sub> = 2<br>3. b<sub>C</sub> = 2<br>4.
 The average number of bits per character for the Huffman code is  2.2 bits/character

+### Q.2 Select all the correct facts about the behavior of the Huffman coding algorithm given a set of characters A<sub>1</sub> ,..., A<sub>n</sub> and their frequencies f<sub>1</sub> ,..., f<sub>n<?sub>.<br><br>Answer:-<br>1.
+The character with lowest frequency will always have the highest number of bits assigned.<br>2.
+The character with second lowest frequency will also have the highest number of bits assigned.<br>3.
+Supposen = 32 and we assign 5 bits to each character.
+A Huffman code will always assign 5 or fewer bits per character, on average.

 ## Week 3:- Problem Set 3

 ### For the problem set 3 you need to go the Dynamic Programming, Greedy Algorithms Folder in that folder go to Week 3 Folder then there is a file named "Problem Set 3.py".
 In that file there are question and the code blocks in which some code is written you can directly copy paste the code accordingly.<br><br>